olatarkowska/kubespray/README.md

 All other changes were introduced by us with an enormous help of Helen Cousins (@HelenCousins), Theo Barber-Bany (@theobarberbany), Stijn van Dongen (@micans) and Anton Khodak (@anton-khodak).
 All of the changes are located in the `sanger` folder of the current repository.

-### Setting up a controller instance

-_run the following steps from your Sanger laptop or from a Sanger Linux desktop on a wired network_

-* Using OpenStack credentials login to [Horizon dashboard](https://zeta.internal.sanger.ac.uk)/Instances and launch a clean Ubuntu Xenial instance with `o1.medium` flavour and associate a floating IP (e.g. 12.34.56.78) with it.
-When launching the instance import your public key (`~/.ssh/id_rsa.pub`) for easy ssh-ing.
-Give your instance a proper name, e.g. `k8s-controller`.
+### Deployment machine

-* Download your OpenStack RC File (Identity API v3) from [Horizon dashboard](https://zeta.internal.sanger.ac.uk) by going to `Project/Api Access`.
+* Download the OpenStack RC File (Identity API v3) and OpenStack RC File (Identity API v2) from [Horizon dashboard](https://zeta.internal.sanger.ac.uk) by going to `Project/Api Access`.
 This is your credentials for accessing the OpenStack command line interface.

+For deployment please use `farm4-head1` node of the Sanger farm.
+It already has all of the required cloud command line interfaces installed for you.

-* Copy your OpenStack RC File to your controller instance:
+* Copy your OpenStack RC Files to the farm node:

 ```
+scp YOUR_OPENRC_V2.sh YOUR_USER_NAME@farm4-head1:~
-scp your-openrc.sh ubuntu@12.34.56.78:~
+scp YOUR_OPENRC_V3.sh YOUR_USER_NAME@farm4-head1:~
 ```

-(your file name and ip address will be different)
+Use you Sanger credentials to authenticate.

-* Login to your instance and source your OpenStack RC File:
+* Login to the farm node:

 ```
-ssh ubuntu@12.34.56.78
+ssh YOUR_USER_NAME@farm4-head1
-source your-openrc.sh
 ```

-When asked provide your OpenStack password (see above).
-For the future, you can add your password directly to the `your-openrc.sh` file by substituting the following lines:
+Use you Sanger credentials to authenticate.

+* Substitute the following lines in the YOUR_OPENRC_V3.sh file:

 ```
 echo "Please enter your OpenStack Password for project $OS_PROJECT_NAME as user $OS_USERNAME: "